Release Process#

 ./sync.sh

-in the website repo to port the new release notes onto the website
+in the website repo to pull the new release notes to kube.rs/changelog

 Appendix#